EricSzla/Arduino-Brain-Robot/README.md

     - NewPingSensor.h (Class used to controll UltraSonic sensors using newPing library)
     - distanceSensor.h (Base class for the sensors)

-**distanceSensor.h**
+## **distanceSensor.h**
-- This class is used as a base class for sensor drivers, if you want to use another library for your sensor then all you have to do is<br>
-  write a driver for your sensor and  extend this class. </br>
+- This class is used as a base class for sensor drivers, if you want to use another library for your sensor then all you have to do is write a driver for your sensor and  extend this class. </br>

   The class has a protected int variable which means only this class and the subclasses can use this variable